Factorized Fusion Shrinkage for Dynamic Relational Data: Methodology

+We consider three post-processing tasks with the model: Procrustes rotations, cluster analysis of estimated latent factors at each time point, and change point detection for dynamic systems.

-When considering the latent space model or matrix factorization model for $m=2$, the non-identifiability in our model is more pronounced than in other dynamic relational models, as it can disrupt the structure of sparse transitions in the truth.
+\textbf{Procrustes rotations:} When considering the latent space model or matrix factorization model, the non-identifiability in our model is more pronounced than in other dynamic relational models, as it can disrupt the structure of sparse transitions in the truth.
 For instance, the row-wise cluster structure of the truth $[\+U^{*'}_{t},\+U^{*'}_{t+1}]'$, which also reflects sparsity in transitions, is compromised if different orthogonal transformations are applied.
 The identity rows in $[\+U^{*'}_{t},\+U^{*'}_{t+1}]'$ may no longer be the same in $[(\+U^*_{t}\+O_{t})',(\+U^*_{t+1}\+O_{t+1})']'$ for different orthonormal matrices $\+O_{t}$ and $\+O_{t+1}$, even though the likelihood remains invariant to such orthogonal transformations.
 To address this issue, Procrustes rotation is the most commonly used approach \citep{sarkar2005dynamic, assmann2016bayesian, papastamoulis2022identifiability}.
+Specifically, we adopt the following optimization objective: